firebase/firebaseui-web-react/README.md

   4. Use the `FirebaseAuth` component in your template passing it the **Firebase UI configuration** and a **Firebase Auth instance**.

-### `FirebaseAuth` vs `StyledFirebaseAuth`
+### `FirebaseAuth` vs. `StyledFirebaseAuth`

-There are two components that allow you to add FirebaseUI auth to your application: `FirebaseAuth` and `StyledFirebaseAuth`.
-The difference is that `FirebaseAuth` has a reference to the Firebase UI CSS (it `requires` the CSS) whereas `StyledFirebaseAuth` includes the CSS directly in its built.
-For simplicity you should use `StyledFirebaseAuth` and for better performances and build sizes you should use `FirebaseAuth`. `FirebaseAuth` is meant to be used with a CSS/style loader as part of yor webpack built configuration.
-See the [Packing your app](#packing-your-app) section
+There are two similar components that allow you to add FirebaseUI auth to your application: `FirebaseAuth` and `StyledFirebaseAuth`.
+ - `FirebaseAuth` has a reference to the FirebaseUI CSS file (it `requires` the CSS).
+ - `StyledFirebaseAuth` is bundled with the CSS directly.

+For simplicity you should use `StyledFirebaseAuth` and for potential better performances and build sizes you can use `FirebaseAuth`. `FirebaseAuth` is meant to be used with a CSS/style loader as part of yor webpack built configuration.
+See the [Packing your app](#packing-your-app) section.

 ### Using `StyledFirebaseAuth` with a redirect